 Ham and bean soup is one of my favorite soup recipes!
 It’s loaded with flavor and comes together in one pot in just 30 minutes.
 My kids gobble it right up and even go back for seconds.

-This recipe is the perfect way to use up any leftover baked ham from Thanksgiving or Christmas.
+This recipe is the perfect way to use up any leftover baked ham from Thanksgiving or Christmas dinner.
 You can even use the ham bone to make your own broth for an extra delicious flavor.
 It’s worth the extra effort and brings another layer of depth to the dish.
 So yummy!

 How to make ham and bean soup

 - SAUTE.
 Cook the onion, celery and carrots in a large stock pot until soft.
 Mix in the fresh minced garlic and cook for an additional minute until fragrant.

 - SIMMER.
 Mix in the broth, ham and corn, then add the herbs on top.
 Let the mixture simmer for 10 minutes, then mix in the cannellini beans.
 Simmer for an additional 5 minutes to warm the beans.